ECHO PB-9010T Backpack Blower Review

 Retail Price$599.99$599.99

 As you can see from the chart, the two blowers are very similar.
-You add a couple more pounds of dry weight to get the higher performance.
+You add a couple more pounds of dry weight to get a higher performance.
 The PB-8010 was already a very strong blower, so you might not need to upgrade right away.
 But then again, stronger is better, so…

 ECHO PB-9010 Backpack Blower Price